arsy786/spring-boot-microservices-2/README.md

 ## 9.1 Implementation (Kafka, RabbitMQ)

+<ins>Kafka

 In the above architecture, OrderService, StockService, and EmailService microservices are independent of each other.
 OrderService is a Producer (and Topic) application that sends an event to the Message Broker.
 StockService and EmailService are Consumers who will consume the events from the Message Broker.

-In this tutorial, we will also see how multiple consumers will subscribe to a single Kafka topic to consume the events/messages.
+In the links below, you can see how multiple consumers can subscribe to a single Kafka topic to consume the events/messages.

 Link to Kafka examples: